teaching-on-testbeds/llm-chi/index.md

 ### Experiment: OpenLLaMA 7b model on 4x A100 80GB with DDP

 Now, we'll repeat the same experiment with DDP across 4 GPUs!
+You may view [a100_llama7b_4ddp.py](https://github.com/teaching-on-testbeds/llm-chi/blob/main/torch/a100_llama7b_4ddp.py) in our Github repository.
 Inside the container, run

 ```bash
 # run inside pytorch container